-It has been almost 6 months since the shelter in place orders in Illinois were announced.
+It has been about 6 months since the shelter in place order in Illinois was announced.
 Most therapists I know went remote in March.
-Therapy offices around the city sit unused as most therapists are working from home.
+Therapy offices around the city sit unused and many therapists are working from home.

 The spring challenged all of us to adjust to new precautions and COVID-driven changes to our lives.
 Summer brought overdue attention, focus and urgency to the country regarding long-standing racial disparities and injustices that have resulted in violence, brutality and death for too long.
 Now, fall is in the air.
 The election approaches bringing its own tensions, anxieties and uncertainties.